1955 doubled die penny showing dramatic doubling on date and IN GOD WE TRUST

 Is the 1955 DDO the rarest doubled die penny?

-It is the most famous and most valuable in circulated grades, but not the rarest in absolute terms.
-The 1969-S doubled die obverse is rarer (fewer than 100 confirmed examples) and commands higher values in top grades.
-However, the 1955 DDO is more accessible for the average collector and has more dramatic visible doubling.
+It is the most famous and most valuable in circulated grades, but not the rarest by population.
+The 1969-S doubled die obverse is rarer — fewer than 100 confirmed examples — and commands higher values in top grades.
+However, the 1955 DDO is more accessible for the average collector and has more visually dramatic doubling, making it the benchmark error coin for the series.

 Should I get my 1955 DDO graded?

 Yes, for any example you believe is genuine.
 PCGS and NGC certification costs $30–$65 for most service levels and provides authentication plus grade determination.
-For a coin worth $1,200 or more at the low end of the grade scale, the fee is a minimal cost that also makes the coin significantly easier to sell at full value.
+For a coin worth $1,200 or more at the low end of the grade scale, the certification fee is minimal — and it makes the coin significantly easier to sell at full market value.

 What other penny errors are valuable?